cpszit/cs-bme-hu-icpc/_posts/2024-10-01-icpc-hungary.md

 ### How to register

-Send an email to Prof. Katalin Friedl at [friedl@cs.bme.hu](mailto:friedl@cs.bme.hu) with the following information in either English or Hungarian:
+Send an email to Prof. Katalin Friedl at [friedl@cs.bme.hu](mailto:friedl@cs.bme.hu) with the following information in either English or Hungarian till **13 October**:

 **Subject**: ICPC registration
 **Contents**: